 San Diego Chiropractic Group offers a team of Chiropractors with various techniques to help patients who seek relief from pain to excelling at athletics.

-We are able to offer our patients a variety of adjustment techniques and approaches to care.
-These include: Diversified or Full Spine, Cox Flexion/Distraction, Thompson Drop, SOT, and Activator.
-We also have two certified chiropractic sports practitioners on staff.
-At our facility we have four chiropractic treatment rooms and two specialized chiropractic tables, as well as an on-site x-ray facility.
+San Diego Chiropractic Group is able to offer our patients a variety of adjustment techniques and approaches to care.
+These include: Diversified or Full Spine, Cox Flexion/Distraction, Thompson Drop, SOT, Activator, and Applied Kinesiology.
+We also have a certified chiropractic sports practitioner on staff.
+At our facility we have four chiropractic treatment rooms and three specialized chiropractic tables, as well as an on-site digital x-ray facility.